-The EPPA projections show relatively rapid growth in transportation and household emissions and slow growth in electric sector and industry emissions (Figure 1).
-As a result, households and transportation are projected to account for more than one-half of emissions in 2020 in the EPPA reference case, up from 37 percent in 1995.
-The electric sector was the largest emitter in 1995 with 28 percent of total emissions and the transportation sector was the second largest accounting for 19 percent.
-The transportation sector remains the second largest emitting sector of the European economy in 2020 with 24 percent of total emissions.
-However, the household sector is the largest emitting sector in 2020 with 27 percent.
+The EPPA projections show relatively rapid growth in transportation and household (including own-supplied transportation) emissions and slow growth in electric sector and industry emissions (Fig. 3).
+As a result, households and transportation are projected to account for more than one-half of emissions in 2020 in the EPPA reference case, up from 37% in 1995.
+The electric sector was the largest emitter in 1995 with 28% of total emissions and the transportation sector was the second largest accounting for 19%.
+The transportation sector remains the second largest emitting sector of the European economy in 2020 with 24% of total emissions.
+However, the household sector is the largest emitting sector in 2020 with 27%.
 The electricity sector falls to the third largest emitting sector.
 These trends are observed in all EU countries (except in Sweden where the share of transportation in national emissions decreases) although the specific sector shares in each country differ.

 4.3.
-Comparison of CO2 Projections
+Comparison of CO2 projections

-Figures 2-7 show $CO_2$ emissions trends from 1960 to 1995, and emissions projected by economic models to 2020.
+Figs. 2-7 show $CO_2$ emissions trends from 1960 to 1995, and emissions projected by economic models to 2020.
 Estimations for $CO_2$ emissions are based on OECD energy balances published by the International Energy Agency, and using the methodology of the International Panel on Climate Change (IPCC).
 To be able to compare emissions projections from different economic models, we apply projected emissions growth rates from our estimate of 1995 emissions levels.

 The historical data show rapid growth of $CO_2$ emissions in Japan compared to the United States and the European Union.
-Japan's emissions quadrupled from 1960 to 1995 whereas the increase was 88 percent in the US and 56 percent in the EU.
+Japan's emissions quadrupled from 1960 to 1995 whereas the increase was 88% in the US and 56% in the EU.
 Historical trends also show the higher impact of the two oil shocks on the EU compared to Japan and the US.

 Emissions projections for the United States and Japan to 2010 and 2020 are similar in EPPA-EU, GTEM and the WEPS model of the DOE.
 POLES projects lower emissions growth rates compared to these models for the United States.
 For Europe, emissions growth rates are projected to be higher in EPPA-EU than in other models during the whole period.
 EPPA-EU combines both relatively high GDP growth and rapid reductions in energy use per dollar of GDP compared with the other models.
-Higher emissions in EPPA are thus due primarily to higher GDP growth rates for this region (the average GDP growth rate for Europe in EPPA-EU is 3.6 percent between 1995 and 2010, 2.5 percent in POLES and PRIMES, and 2.7 percent in GTEM and WEPS).
+Higher emissions in EPPA are thus due primarily to higher GDP growth rate for Europe in EPPA-EU is 3.6% between 1995 and 2010, 2.5% in POLES and PRIMES, and 2.7% in GTEM and WEPS).